Intimacy from the Inside Out (IFIO)

 The aim of IFIO couple therapy

 External differentiation flows from internal differentiation.
-It is about respecting and appreciating the individuality and difference of the other.
+It's about respecting and appreciating the individuality and difference of the other.
 We stop needing them to change and start wanting to understand them.
-The paradox is that the more attuned we are to our inner system (IFS calls this being self-led), the less 'selfish' we become and the more space we create inside to stay curious and open to the inner world of the other.
-Not only does that help us feel close (we all want to be understood!) it also gives us more choice and agency in how we respond to triggers and find creative solutions to the human dilemmas we face as a couple.
+The paradox is this: the more attuned we are to our inner system (what IFS calls being Self-led), the less self-centered we become and the more space we create to stay curious and open to the other's inner world.
+This not only helps us feel close—we all want to be understood—it also gives us more choice in how we respond to triggers and find creative solutions to the dilemmas we face together.

 IFIO Couple Therapy resources